-- Wish Fulfilling Gem: An Interview with 16th Karmapa with Deborah Peck (New York 1980), published on Meridian Trust website, see here Wish Fulfilling Gem, An Interview with H.H. the 16th Gyalwa Karmapa – The Meridian Trust (meridian-trust.org)).
-There is also a Polish translation/Transcript of this, see here.
+- Wish Fulfilling Gem: An Interview with 16th Karmapa with Deborah Peck (New York 1980), published by Meridian Trust website, see here).
+Here is an English transcript (kindly provided by Jerzy in 2021).
+I will produce one later, which is closer to the Karmapa’s original Tibetan.
+There is also a Polish translation/transcript of it, see here.

 - Rumtek interview 1978.
 There is currently no public record of this in English.
 Polish translation by Karma Trinley Dragpa (aka Lama Rinczen (1982), see .pdf here.

 - Manjusri empowerment, oral transmission, guru yoga for 8th Karmapa, chanted by 16th Karmapa solo, for audio see here.